ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 hello zeta
 ```

+*Tip* - you can create nested CLI groups using commands and command groups.

 ## Run Shell Commands in Python with zxpy

 [zxpy](https://github.com/tusharsadhwani/zxpy) is a tool for running shell commands inside Python.